mozilla/autophone/README.md

-AutoPhone, a mobile-device manager for automated-test frameworks
+Autophone, a mobile-device manager for automated-test frameworks
 ================================================================

-AutoPhone controls one or more mobile devices via Mozilla's SUT agent and adb.
+Autophone controls one or more mobile devices via Mozilla's SUT agent and adb.
 Its primary goals are to

 * execute arbitrary tests on devices